pjduffany/SudokuSolver/README.md

 1. Install & configure Emscripten:
     git clone https://github.com/emscripten-core/emsdk.git
     cd emsdk

+    *Note: If you are getting an error when trying to run the scripts try inputting to give permission: Set-ExecutionPolicy Bypass -Scope Process -Force

     ./emsdk install latest
     ./emsdk activate latest

+    For Windows:
+    ./emsdk_env.bat

+    Linux/Other:
     source ./emsdk_env.sh

 2. Verify that the emsdk is installed: